 - Keep your arm in a sling or immobilizer as directed.
-You may need to wear a sling or immobilizer to keep your shoulder close to your body and prevent movement.
+You may need to wear a sling or immobilizer to prevent movement.
 This may help your shoulder heal and decrease pain.
 Wear your sling or immobilizer at all times, unless your healthcare provider tells you otherwise.
 Ask your healthcare provider if you can remove your sling or immobilizer to bathe.

 - Move your arm only as directed.
 Ask your healthcare provider if you can remove your sling or immobilizer to move your arm.
-Ask him what arm movements are okay to do.
-He may tell you it is okay to straighten your arm below your elbow or move your wrist and hand.
-While your arm is in the sling or immobilizer, he may tell you to move your fingers, hand, and wrist 3 to 4 times per day.
+Ask him or her what arm movements are okay to do.
+It may be okay to straighten your arm below your elbow or move your wrist and hand.
+Your healthcare provider may tell you to move your fingers, hand, and wrist.
+He or she may tell you to move them 3 to 4 times per day.
 Some arm movements may cause injury or put too much stress on your shoulder.
 Do not do any of the following:

 - Move your arm over your head or away from your body

 - Lift anything with your arm or hand